itrnka/ha-framework/docs/modules.md

 ## What is not module

 Module is not driver, module does not map request to functionality.
-Module is complete universal functionality in some complex flow.
+Module is complete and specific functionality in some complex flow independent from middleware and access metods.

 ## How it works